Eric Coates: Other music

 Coates always conceived his music in orchestral terms, even when writing for solo voice and piano.
 Despite his background as a member of three string quartets, he composed little chamber music.
 Grove lists five such works by Coates, three of which are lost.
-The two surviving pieces are a minuet for string quartet from 1908, and "First Meeting" (1941) for violin and piano.
+The two surviving pieces are a minuet for string quartet from 1908, and "First Meeting" (1941) for viola and piano.
 Similarly, although he learned a substantial part of his craft while playing in theatre orchestras, Coates wrote no musical shows.
 When he toured with the London Philharmonic Orchestra, conducting his own music, in 1940, the reviewer in The Manchester Guardian urged him to find a librettist and write a comic opera: "He ought to succeed greatly in that line.
 He is quick-witted, has a gift for lilting melody, deals in spicy and exhilarating harmony, and scores his music with a brilliancy that tells of experienced craftsmanship".
 Coates did not follow the paper's advice.
 His biographer Geoffrey Self suggests that he simply lacked the stamina, the aggressiveness or possibly the inclination to write for the musical theatre.

 The few ventures Coates made into drama were for the cinema rather than the theatre.
 His orchestral phantasy Cinderella was first heard in the film A Symphony in Two Flats, and he contributed the "Eighth Army March" to the 1941 war film Nine Men and the "High Flight March" to High Flight (1957).
 As noted above, his most celebrated piece of cinema music, "The Dam Busters March", was not written specially for the film.
 With these exceptions, Coates declined the offers from producers in Britain and the US who continually sought to secure his services.
 He realised that film music is liable to be cut, rearranged, or otherwise changed to meet the requirements of directors, and, mindful of such difficulties encountered by Arthur Bliss in composing the score for Things to Come, he did not wish his music to be subjected to similar treatment.